 Virtual terminals are a payment channel allowing you to accept credit card, debit card, and CHAPS payments over the phone, in-person, or via mail – or, simply, MOTO payments.

-Virtual terminals are basically secure, web-based portals into which you manually enter your customers’ payment details: which they can provide to you over the phone, or in-person at your bricks-and-mortar stores.
+Virtual terminals are basically secure, web-based portals into which you manually enter your customers’ payment details; which they can provide to you over the phone, or in-person at your stores.

-Popular in the retail and restaurant industries, in particular – as well as in the freelance and independent consultancy worlds – virtual terminals are a key part of any omnichannel payment strategy.
+Popular in the retail and hospitality industries in particular – as well as in the freelance and independent consultancy worlds – virtual terminals are a key part of any omnichannel payment strategy.
 A customer might, for example, call your store to request stock availability, then be told there’s only one of the item they want left on the shelves.
-With a virtual terminal, you can then securely process the customer’s payment, on the spot and over the phone, for them to collect in store at their convenience.
+With a virtual terminal, you can then securely process the customer’s payment, on the spot and over the phone, for them to collect the item in-store at their convenience.

-In-person card terminals are a payment channel enabling you to accept debit and credit card payments – as well as digital wallets – at the point of sale.
-These often combine the physical card machine or reader with other technology (such as barcode scanners, a cash register, and a screen) to constitute a complete POS system.
+In-person card machines, or terminals, are a payment channel that lets you accept debit and credit card payments – as well as digital wallets – at the point of sale.
+Most in-person stores have them.

-While in-person card terminals will likely remain a vital payment channel for bricks-and-mortar businesses (especially given that debit cards and credit cards supplanted cash as US consumers’ favorite way to pay as far back as 2018), this payment channel isn’t relevant for exclusively ecommerce merchants.
+While in-person card terminals will likely remain a vital payment channel for bricks-and-mortar businesses (especially given that debit cards and credit cards supplanted cash as US consumers’ favorite way to pay as far back as 2018), this payment channel isn’t relevant for merchants operating exclusively online, like ecommerce businesses.

-For more information about how to avoid the expense and hassle of maintaining an in-person terminal, explore our guide how to accept payments online instead – and why it’s a better, more profitable option for your business in the long run.
+For more information about how to avoid the expense and hassle of maintaining an in-person card machine, explore our guide on how to accept payments online instead – and why it’s a better, more profitable option for your business in the long run.

 Bank transfers